 Do not start an account unless you have the dedicated time and resources to maintain a consistent content strategy.
 A lot of campaigns fail because there is a lack of commitment to the channel.
 Many campaigns and channels start out strong but then become stale as content runs dry.
 Plan ahead!
 Realize and respect the amount of time your community spends on social media and allocate your time and resources accordingly.
 Also realize that social media are tools that will help you achieve communication goals, but may not always be the best option for every project or goal.

-Become an early adopter and be an active user of the platform.
-Respond as necessary to inbound questions and comments.
-Remember that social media is a two-way street.
+Explore storytelling on new channels, tailor content and find your media mix.
+Become a practitioner, an early adopter and an active user of the platform.
+Remember that social media is a two-way street; respond as necessary to inbound questions and comments.
 Each channel has its own unique set of functionalities and requires rethinking "traditional" engagement from static websites.
 Timeliness and consistent engagement is expected.
-Engagement often requires collaboration across teams.
-Share information across departments and work closely with your colleagues on how to best respond to comments, engage and promote content.
+Engagement often requires collaboration across teams; share information across departments and work closely with your colleagues on how to best respond to comments, engage and promote content.
+Leverage new technology, tactics and functionality to drive clicks by hyper-targeting and tailoring your content.

+Are you achieving your goals?
+Make data actionable.
 Determine what success means to you and your team.
 Your success metrics and key performance indicators (KPIs) should be defined when you map out goals.
-Page Views are no longer the only metric that matters.
-Look at Comments, Video Views, Likes, Shares, Reactions and content submissions.
+Page Views are no longer the only metric that matters; look at Comments, Video Views, Likes, Shares, Reactions and content submissions.
 Social Media channels are increasingly the primary communication channel for your community and contain a wealth of data.
 Are you delivering and tailoring the right messages on these channels?
 Use all available data, insights and metrics within each platform to measure and quantify engagement.

-Twitter is a service that allows anyone to post or send out "tweets," which are 140-character messages posted on a user's Twitter page.
+Twitter is a service that allows anyone to post or send out "Tweets," which are 140-character updates posted on a user's Twitter Profile.

 Since 2011, all YouTube accounts must be linked to a Google account.
 You can either use your existing @brown.edu account or create a new Gmail account for your department.
 Either way, the email address you use with the YouTube account will not be visible to the public unless you choose to display it.